agabor/docs/_includes/unity/push-notifications.md

 ### Using Advanced Targeting

 While channels are great for many applications, sometimes you need more precision when targeting the recipients of your pushes.
-Parse allows you to write a query for any subset of your `Installation` objects using the [querying API]({{ site.baseUrl }}/unity/guide/#queries) and to send them a push.
+MSG allows you to write a query for any subset of your `Installation` objects using the [querying API]({{ site.baseUrl }}/unity/guide/#queries) and to send them a push.

 Since `ParseInstallation` is a subclass of `ParseObject`, you can save any data you want and even create relationships between `Installation` objects and your other objects.
 This allows you to send pushes to a very customized and dynamic segment of your user base.

 #### Saving Installation Data

-Storing data on an `Installation` object is just as easy as storing [any other data]({{ site.baseUrl }}/unity/guide/#objects) on Parse.
+Storing data on an `Installation` object is just as easy as storing [any other data]({{ site.baseUrl }}/unity/guide/#objects) on MSG.
 In our Baseball app, we could allow users to get pushes about game results, scores and injury reports.

 ```cs
 // Store the category of push notifications the user would like to receive.